Rent your main residence (furnished tourist)

 Verified 07 August 2020 - Directorate for Legal and Administrative Information (Prime Minister)

-Your home (or main residence) is the accommodation you occupy at least 8 months per year.
-You can make one furnished with tourism, i.e. to rent it for short periods (during your holidays, at the weekend, ...) for a passing clientele and for its exclusive use.
+Your home (or principal residence) is the accommodation you occupy at least 8 months of the year.
+You can make one furnished tourist, that is to say, to rent it for short periods (during your holidays, the weekend, ...) for a clientele passing through and for its exclusive use.
 Several steps need to be taken.

 Type of customer

 If you meet the following 3 conditions, you can rent your main residence:

 - The rented accommodation is for the exclusive use of the tenant (you are not present during the rental)

 - The tenant resides there for a short period (rental by the day, week or month)